Joke theft: 2000s and 2010s

 In 2011, Australia's Got Talent contestant Jordan Paris presented an act of stand-up comedy and quickly proceeded to the semi-finals.
 However, it was later revealed that he had plagiarised his jokes from comedians Lee Mack and Geoff Keith.
 The television network gave him a chance to redeem himself and allowed him to compete in the semi-finals using his own material.
-Paris' effort this time was self-deprecating, joking about his plagiarism and his large teeth.
+Paris's effort this time was self-deprecating, joking about his plagiarism and his large teeth.
 The first joke went well, but the rest went downhill.
 It was later found out that the joke that went well – "I just sacked my two writers – Copy and Paste" – had been done in 2009 by comedian Jeffrey Ross, about Brad Garrett, at a roast of Joan Rivers.
-Ross had said, "This guy has two writers, their names are Cut and Paste."
+Ross had said, "This guy has two writers; their names are Cut and Paste."

 In January 2012, blogger and comedian Troy Holm was ridiculed on the social networking site Facebook for stealing jokes and stories from comedian Doug Stanhope and posting them to his blog from 2010, claiming them as his own work, including Stanhope's "Fuck someone uglier than you" routine, which was found on Stanhope's Acid Bootleg.
 Troy Holm also plagiarized Stanhope's story of an encounter with a transsexual prostitute nearly verbatim, substituting himself as Stanhope, and changing a few small details, causing a backlash from Stanhope's fans.
 This catapulted Troy Holm into an internet icon which started the "Occupy Troy Holm" Movement.
 Stanhope commented on the Occupy Troy Holm Facebook page that "To the few people who seem to think this is overboard...and it is...I don't think that you know the levels to which this guy has been ripping me off.
 He didn't take a tit-fuck joke and use it as a status update.
 He's been living my entire life as though it was his, changing some names and then promoting with twitters...
 Look at his site and most the entirety of it is me, including the comments where he uses my stuff to pass as his own conversation.
 And on Twitter.
 So who is he ripping off for that stuff that isn't mine?"

 As part of his website Stewart Lee hosts Plagiarists Corner where he cites examples from Jack Whitehall, Ricky Gervais, Hari Kondabolu, Simon Amstell, John Oliver using material similar to his own.

 In the 2010s, the widespread use of video camera-equipped smartphones led to an increase in unauthorized recordings of live comedy shows, some of which were shared online, which may have facilitated joke theft.
 Some comedians request that no unauthorized audio or video recordings be made of their shows to reduce joke theft.

 In January 2016, Amy Schumer was accused of stealing jokes by comedians Tammy Pescatelli, Kathleen Madigan, and Wendy Liebman.
 Schumer denied the allegations.
 Other comedians, such as Marc Maron and Dave Rubin, defended Schumer.
 Pescatelli later apologized, stating it had "gone too far" and was probably "parallel thinking".